Deal of the Day: Staples® 10-Sheet Cross-Cut Shredder - Save $80

 Driver Take-Back (selected markets)

 Staples' drivers now collect used electronics, batteries, and ink and toner cartridges while delivering new product to customers.
-Drivers accept up to three large units at a time, after which eCycle Solutions is available to pick up any surplus.
-Staples offers this service through most Ontario, British Columbia, Nova Scotia and Quebec stores.
+Drivers generally accept up to three large units at a time, after which eCycle Solutions is available to pick up any surplus or bulky items.
+Staples offers this service through most Ontario, British Columbia, Alberta, Nova Scotia and Quebec stores.

 Internal Recycling Programs